Carol Federlin Baldwin

 Author and Educator

-A self-proclaimed marmotophile (one who loves groundhogs), Kristi is author to the Amazing Grace Acres series of books.
+A self-proclaimed marmotophile (one who loves groundhogs), Kristi is the author of the Amazing Grace Acres series of books.
 The series includes Groundhog Day in Amazing Grace Acres, Christmas in Amazing Grace Acres, and G Is for Groundhog (her first nonfiction rhyming book!).
 Gracie and Grover Go to the Beach will be released next!
 You can check out Kristi’s groundhoggy fun at AmazingGraceAcres.blogspot.com.

 Jenny L. Cote, Keynote Speaker